Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Q: Can I change my mind about taking four courses?

 Yes, you can.
-Students who opt to take four courses must have at least seven GCSEs at grade 7 or above and averaging at least grade 7 across all GCSEs.
+Students who opt to take four courses must have be averaging grade 8 and above across all GCSEs.
 Your tutor and subject teachers will constantly be reviewing your progress and can discuss any changes with you.
 However, once you have enrolled, we expect you to follow four courses over your two-year study programme.
 There is no requirement for any student to follow four courses.

 Q: How can I contact a teacher about a specific course?